lexi-lambda/lexi-lambda.github.io/_src/posts/2021-03-25-an-introduction-to-typeclass-metaprogramming.md

 pairUp :: Even as -> HList as -> HList (PairUp as)
 ```

-We used both a GADT, `Even` and a type family, `PairUp`.
+We used both a GADT, `Even`, and a type family, `PairUp`.
 But we could have, in theory, used *only* a GADT and eliminated the type family altogether.
 Consider this variation on the `Even` proof term:

 ```haskell
 data EvenPairs as bs where